ce-omarbadawy/obsidian-my-svgs/README.md

 ## Installation

-1. If it doesn't already exist, Create an `icons` folder in your plugin directory: `.obsidian/plugins/my-svgs/icons/`
+1. If it doesn't already exist, Create an `icons` folder in your plugin directory: `"YourVaultName"/.obsidian/plugins/my-svgs/icons/`
-2. Add your SVG files to the icons folder (I already added examples i made myself 😄)
+2. Add your SVG files to the icons folder
 3. Use the reload button to load your icons
 4. Icons become available as `my-filename` (customizable prefix)